 If you’re a coffee enthusiast, you’ve likely come across the term ‘single-origin coffee’.
 This type of coffee, celebrated for its unique taste and transparent supply chain, is sourced exclusively from one specific region.
 But what are the challenges involved in its production?
 In this article, we’ll delve into the issues facing single-origin coffee, exploring its production, the hurdles farmers face, and its impact on the global coffee market.

-Navigating the Struggles of Single-Origin Coffee
+Navigating the Hurdles of Single-Origin Coffee

 1. Dancing with Mother Nature